 GI obstruction.
 Bowel perforation.
 Gastric retention.
 Ileus.
-Toxic colitis or megacolon.
+Toxic megacolon.

 Correct fluid/electrolyte abnormalities before use.
-Hyponatremia.
-History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, cardiomyopathy, or electrolyte imbalance: increased risk of arrhythmias; consider ECGs at pre-dose and post-colonoscopy.
+History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, cardiomyopathy, or electrolyte imbalance: increased risk of arrhythmias; consider pre-dose and post-colonoscopy ECGs.
 History or risk of seizures.
 Renal impairment; perform baseline and post-colonoscopy electrolytes, creatinine, BUN.
 Inflammatory bowel disease.
 Rule out suspected GI obstruction/perforation before administering.
 Severe ulcerative colitis.
 Impaired gag reflex.
 Risk of regurgitation or aspiration.
 G6PD deficiency.
 Phenylketonuria.
 Maintain adequate hydration.
+Elderly.
 Pregnancy.
 Nursing mothers.

 Caution with drugs that increase risk of fluid/electrolyte abnormalities, renal impairment, seizures, arrhythmias, or QT prolongation.
 Drugs that may lower the seizure threshold (eg, tricyclic antidepressants), alcohol or benzodiazepine withdrawal, known or suspected hyponatremia: may increase risk of seizures.
 Concomitant diuretics, ACE inhibitors, ARBs, NSAIDs; may affect renal function.
 Concomitant stimulant laxatives: not recommended; may increase risk of mucosal ulceration, ischemic colitis.
 Oral drugs administered within 1hr of start of Plenvu may not be absorbed.